-Because the stream launches immediately when attendees click the Live Stream feature, it's perfect for highlighting your keynote session or for a single-session event.
+Because the stream launches immediately when attendees click the Live Stream feature, it's perfect for highlighting your keynote session or for hosting a single-session event.

-⚠️ Caution!
-The Live Stream feature is only available for Hybrid and Virtual event types.
+⭐️ Keep in mind, the Live Stream feature is only available for Hybrid and Virtual event types.

 Add the Live Stream feature